 At 7:30pm sharp, the Brooklyn Pride Parade steps off at Fifth Avenue at Lincoln Place, proceeding “Gayly Forward” along Fifth Avenue, ending at Ninth Street.
 For more information, please visit Brooklyn Pride.

-On Sunday, June 3, Queens Pride, which promotes education and awareness of LGBT issues in the borough, hosts its Parade and Multicultural Festival, noon–6pm, in Jackson Heights.
+On Sunday, June 3, Queens Pride, which promotes education and awareness of LGBTQ issues in the borough, hosts its Parade and Multicultural Festival, noon–6pm, in Jackson Heights.
 The parade starts at 89th Street and 37th Avenue at noon, and will follow 37th Avenue through 75th Street.
 Also from noon–6pm, the festival will take place on 37th Road between 74th and 77th Streets.

 Parade participants will have the opportunity to win “Queenie Awards,” ranging from the best use of color to the best drag performance.
 This year’s grand marshals are Melinda Katz, Queens Borough President; Hetrick-Martin Institute (HMI); and Elijah Betts, nonbinary member of Generation Q; with festival headliner Ultra Nate and guest DJ Missy B.

 For more information and to register for the events, visit QueensPride.org or download the Queens Pride mobile app.

 The 14th year of Staten Island PrideFest, with 10 events over 9 days, is the kickoff of the NYC Pride season.
 The Staten Island PrideFest Festival will be held on the grounds of Snug Harbor Cultural Center & Botanical Garden, located at 1000 Richmond Terrace, Staten Island, NY, on Saturday, May 19, from noon to 5pm.